siscomando/webapp/README.md

      >
     <sc-navbar>
 ```
-In sc-navbar the returned JSON after GET in `url` attribute must be:
+In sc-navbar the returned JSON after GET in `url` attribute must be a list of
+objects with the fields:
 ```
 {
   "issues": [